ACoAs – Fear of Commitment (Part 4)

 More is not always better when it comes to self-control.
 It’s hard for ACoAs to believe that vulnerability is not a weakness, but actually is a virtue.
 Of course, vulnerability without boundaries is foolish.
 But here it refers to a defense mechanism becoming self-destructive when over-used

 a.
-Rigidity: For most ACoAs, O-C tends to kill the joy in life, robbing ourselves of spontaneity & fun.
-This self-imposed caution can make us unhappy & therefore unpleasant to be around
+Rigidity: For most ACoAs, O-C tends to kill the joy in life, robbing ourself of spontaneity & fun.
+This self-imposed rigid caution can make us unhappy & therefore unpleasant to be around

 b.
 Secret agenda — But for an ‘elite’ group, O-C is used as an ulterior motive.